jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
 Instead, a programmer should first focus on writing clear, correct, and maintainable code, and optimize only when profiling identifies bottlenecks that significantly impact performance.

+# 2024-01-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on data-driven performance analysis.
+Remember, clarity and simplicity often lead to better long-term efficiency and scalability."

+This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code, which can cause more problems than it solves.
+It's a reminder to programmers to prioritize good design and readability before diving into optimizations.